sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.sync.md

 ## Remarks

 Register and synchronize with a remote repository.
 Do not register the same remote repository again.
-Call removeRemote() before register it again.
+Call unregisterRemote() before register it again.